 E-mail: [email protected]

-Anthony Drealan is entering his second year as Dakota State University head cross country coach and his first year as DSU's head track and field coach.
+Anthony Drealan is entering his fourth year as Dakota State University head cross country coach and his third year as DSU's head track and field coach.

-Drealan completed his master’s degree in Health and Human Performance through Adams State University in June 2013.
+Drealan received his master’s degree in Health and Human Performance through Adams State University in June 2013.
 He resides in Madison, S.D. with his wife Samantha Drealan (Warnke).